star-whale/starwhale/console/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-Run `make rebuild-gradio` if error like "@/assets/GradioWidget/es/app.es.js can not found" occurs.

 ### `yarn build`

 Builds the app for production to the `build` folder.